cualquiercosa327/vvctre/RPC.md

 # GET/POST /llemodules

-Get or set LLE modules enabled.
+Get or set LLE modules.
+This endpoint does nothing currently.

 ## Request/Reply